krishkumar/itunes-search-ads/README.md

   Your CPT is now 40% of $2.50 = $1

+  You can setup budgets and cap daily spends per campaign.

 7. Additionally you can also set a CPA (cost per acquistion) goal.
 Read up on [CPA](https://en.wikipedia.org/wiki/Cost_per_action) here.

 ![Search Ads Bidding](/search-ads-bid.png)